Ralph Abernathy: Early life, family, and education

-During World War II, he enlisted in the United States Army advancing in rank becoming platoon sergeant before being discharged.
-Afterwards he enrolled at Alabama State University using the benefits from the G.I.
+During World War II, Abernathy enlisted in the United States Army advancing in rank becoming platoon sergeant before being discharged.
+Afterwards, he enrolled at Alabama State University using the benefits from the G.I.
 Bill, which he earned with his service.
-As a sophomore, he was elected president of the student council, and led a successful hunger strike to raise the quality of the food served on the campus.
-While still a college student, Abernathy announced his call to the ministry, which he had envisioned since he was a small boy growing up in a devout Baptist family.
-He was ordained a Baptist minister in 1948 and preached his first sermon on Mother's Day (in honor of his recently deceased mother).
-In 1950 he graduated with a bachelor's degree in mathematics.
-During the summer of 1950 Abernathy hosted a radio show and became the first black disc jockey on a white radio station in Montgomery, Alabama.
-In the fall, he went to Atlanta University earning a Master of Arts degree in sociology with high honors in 1951.
-While enrolled at Alabama State, Abernathy pledged becoming an initiated brother of Kappa Alpha Psi fraternity.
+As a sophomore, Abernathy was elected president of the student council, and led a successful hunger strike to raise the quality of the food served on the campus.
+While still a college student, he announced his call to the ministry, which Abernathy had envisioned since he was a small boy growing up in a devout Baptist family.
+Abernathy was ordained a Baptist minister in 1948 and preached his first sermon on Mother's Day (in honor of his recently deceased mother).
+Two years later, Abernathy graduated with a bachelor's degree in mathematics.
+During the summer of 1950, he hosted a radio show and became the first African-American disc jockey on a white radio station in Montgomery, Alabama.
+In the fall, Abernathy went to Atlanta University earning a Master of Arts degree in sociology with high honors in 1951.
+While enrolled at Alabama State, he pledged becoming an initiated brother of Kappa Alpha Psi fraternity.

-He began his professional career in 1951, when he was appointed as the dean of men at Alabama State University.
-Later in the same year, he became the senior pastor of the First Baptist Church, the largest black church in Montgomery; he held the position for ten years.
+Abernathy began his professional career in 1951, when he was appointed as the dean of men at Alabama State University.
+Later that year, Abernathy became the senior pastor of the First Baptist Church, the largest Black church in Montgomery; he held the position for 10 years.

-He married Juanita Odessa Jones of Uniontown, Alabama, on August 31, 1952.
-Together they had five children: Ralph David Abernathy Jr., Juandalynn Ralpheda, Donzaleigh Avis, Ralph David Abernathy III, and Kwame Luthuli Abernathy.
-Their first child, Ralph Abernathy Jr., died suddenly on August 18, 1953, less than two days after his birth on August 16, while their other children lived on to adulthood.
+Abernathy married Juanita Odessa Jones of Uniontown, Alabama, on August 31, 1952.
+They had five children: Ralph David Abernathy Jr., Juandalynn Ralpheda, Donzaleigh Avis, Ralph David Abernathy III, and Kwame Luthuli Abernathy.
+Their first child, Ralph Jr., died suddenly on August 18, 1953, less than two days after his birth on August 16, while their other children lived on to adulthood.
 His grandson, Micah Abernathy, is currently an American football player for the Atlanta Falcons.

 In 1954, Abernathy met Martin Luther King Jr., who was at that time becoming a pastor himself at a nearby church.
-Abernathy mentored King and the two men eventually became close friends.
+Abernathy mentored King and they eventually became close friends.